 You are looking for more flexibility in your vector design graphics

-You might gravitate towards Adobe XD if...
+On the flip side, you might still gravitate towards Adobe XD if...

 You prefer a desktop app to a web based program